-After you create the Feature Restricted Licensing - Online package, you must set up the end-user machines with the license.
+After you create the Feature Restricted Licensing - Online or Offline package, you must set up the end-user machines with the license.
 To learn more about deploying packages, update or remove licenses and a list of FAQs, see the FRL Deployment Guide.

 Note: If you are creating macOS packages, the Adobe Package Downloader is downloaded to your computer.
 Open and run to complete download of package.
 For further details, see here.

 1. Download the package from the Admin Console.

 2. Extract the contents of the package.